Service Calls

 You hear back from us the next business day to set a time.
 Real emergencies (sparking, burning smell, water intrusion) move to the front of the line.
 Shut the system off at the disconnect and call us.

-Chase is our service tech.
-He reads the system end to end: array, wiring, inverter, battery, monitoring.
-The first two hours ($250) usually finds the problem and clears the easy stuff on the spot.
+A licensed professional reads the system end to end: array, wiring, inverter, battery, monitoring.
+The first two hours ($250) usually finds the problem, and the simple stuff (a settings problem, a monitoring fix, a tripped breaker) gets cleared the same visit.

 If it needs parts or more labor, you get the number first.
 Repair, upgrade, or walk away.
 Your call, every time.

-We make the repair, bring the system back online, and check production against what it should be making.
-You see it working before we leave.
+The licensed pro makes the repair and brings the system back online, and production gets checked against what it should be making.
+You see it working before anyone leaves.

 What we handle.